Gamification in UX: How to Boost User Engagement

 Leaderboards & Social interaction

-People are naturally competitive, and climbing the ranks in any leaderboard is a surefire way to trigger that dopamine release.
+People are naturally competitive, and climbing the ranks in any leaderboard is a surefire way to gamify the experience and trigger that dopamine release.
 Many digital products leverage this to keep users engaged.

-Take Clutch, for example—an agency-ranking website.
+Take Clutch, for example — an agency-ranking website that utilizes gamification in UX design.
 Our agency, Excited, currently ranks #5 in the UX Global Leadership matrix.
 This motivates us to push harder until we reach that coveted #1 spot.

 A leadership matrix that lists top 15 UX agencies globally, among which is our agency Excited